Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-campaigning.md

 Attacking every enemy weakness wastes effort on conditions that may not matter.

 **Action**
-Identify the weaknesses whose exploitation can undermine a critical enemy strength.
+Identify the weaknesses that, if exploited, can undermine a critical enemy strength.

 **Outcome**
 Limited actions create effects that threaten the enemy system.